Annual Report 2011

 |Item||Total||Commercial check collection||Commercial ACH||Fedwire funds||Fedwire securities|

 |Income from operations||56.1||35.3||9.0||9.3||2.5|

 Note: Components may not sum to totals because of rounding.
 The accompanying notes are an integral part of these pro forma priced services financial statements.

 Notes to Pro Forma Financial Statements for Priced Services

 (1) Short-Term Assets

 The imputed reserve requirement on clearing balances held at Reserve Banks by depository institutions reflects a treatment comparable to that of compensating balances held at correspondent banks by respondent institutions.
-The reserve requirement imposed on respondent balances must be held as vault cash or as balances maintained at a Reserve Bank; thus, a portion of priced services clearing balances held with the Federal Reserve is shown as required reserves on the asset side of the balance sheet.
+The reserve requirement imposed on respondent balances must be held as vault cash or as balances maintained; thus, a portion of priced services clearing balances held with the Federal Reserve is shown as required reserves on the asset side of the balance sheet.
 Another portion of the clearing balances is used to finance short-term and long-term assets.
 The remainder of clearing balances and deposit balances arising from float are assumed to be invested in a portfolio of investments, shown as imputed investments.

 Receivables are composed of fees due the Reserve Banks for providing priced services and the share of suspense-account and difference-account balances related to priced services.